U.K. cuts taxes, boosts spending, accelerating pound’s slide

 “I think Kwasi Kwarteng really set off fireworks with his budget,″ Streeter said.
 “It was much bigger and bolder than expected.
 But the real concern on financial markets is that these widespread tax cuts are unfunded, they’re going to add to the government’s debt burden.″

-Prime Minister Liz Truss, who took office less than three weeks ago, is racing to combat inflation at a nearly 40-year high of 9.9% and head off a prolonged recession.
+Prime Minister Liz Truss, who took office less than three weeks ago, is racing to combat inflation at a nearly 40-year high of 9.9 percent and head off a prolonged recession.
 Facing a general election in two years, she needs to deliver results quickly.

 The government’s program offers immediate help for homes and businesses struggling with soaring energy costs while betting that lower taxes and reduced red tape will spur economic growth and increase tax revenue in coming years.